Vyral/will-cook/_posts/2020-04-03-how-is-the-covid-19-pandemic-affecting-real-estate-in-the-coachella-valley.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Although we’re continuing to help buyers and sellers in the wake of the coronavirus pandemic, we’re also helping people in our community outside of real estate.
-Here’s a quick update on what we’ve been doing.</em></p>
+*Although we’re continuing to help buyers and sellers in the wake of the coronavirus pandemic, we’re also helping people in our community outside of real estate.
+Here’s a quick update on what we’ve been doing.*

 The COVID-19 pandemic has been disrupting our daily lives for a few weeks now.
 Some businesses, such as restaurants, theatres, and bars, are struggling.
 Others, like grocery stores and food delivery apps, are thriving. **Here’s what’s going on from a local real estate perspective.**